astrocatalogs/sne-internal/OSC-JSON-format.md

 | `observer` | Person(s) who conducted the observation | yes
 | `reducer` | Person(s) who reduced the observation | yes
 | `source` | A list of integer aliases to sources for the data | no

+So long as it is reasonable, the OSC is open to adding more field names should additional information need to be stored in an event file beyond the quantities and data we have chosen to track here, please contact us and let us know if you have any suggestions on how the standard format can be improved.